FarzamMohammadi/ado-express/README.md

 ### Environment Variables Configuration
 Pass the environment variables as parameters in command.
 More about environment variables here: [Environment Variables](#Environment-Variables):

-## 2. VSCode Development Container (Docker & VSCode installation required)
+## 2. Locally in Development Container (Docker & VSCode installation required)
 You can run or contribute to this project without installing python or other project dependencies.
-You can do this by running your local development environment inside a container (https://code.visualstudio.com/docs/devcontainers/containers).
+You can do this by running your local development environment inside a container.
+For more info: (https://code.visualstudio.com/docs/devcontainers/containers)

 Steps:
 1. Open the project in VS Code